 Replacement library cards cost $3.00 (first one is free)

 Items are loaned out for a 2 week period with the exception of DVDS, which circulate for a week.
-We DO NOT charge for overdue materials, except for movies.
-All we ask is for a donation to be placed in our overdue container located on the return counter.
+We DO NOT charge fines on overdue materials.
+All we ask is for a donation to be placed in our donation container located on the return counter.
 By keeping material up to date, you allow easier access for patrons and make the overall library run smoothly.
-There is a $2.00 charge for mailed overdue notices.

 “A Person is guilty of a summary offense if he retains any book, pamphlet, magazine, newspaper, manuscript, map or other property belonging in, or to, or on deposit with, any library open to the public or any part thereof, for a period exceeding 30 days after such library has given notice to return the same.”
 (Section 6708 of Purdon’s Consolidated Pennsylvania Statutes Annotated, Title 18, Crimes and Offenses)

-Account Suspension: Once fines accumulate to $5.00 or there are 5 items overdue on the account, the account is suspended until fines are paid.
+Account Suspension: Once overdue notice fees accumulate to $5.00, there are 5 items overdue on the account, or an item is more than 90 days overdue, the account is suspended until items are returned or replacement cost is paid.